 - Because we host a twice yearly global OpenStack Conference & Design Summit, refrain from using "Summit" in your event title to avoid confusion.

 - Finally, the OpenStack brand should be used properly, according the the guidelines - http://openstack.org/brand/

-So you're on board with the guidelines and are ready to throw an OpenStack event?
+So you're on board with the guidelines and want to throw an OpenStack Day?

-You now have access to the following marketing assets and help from our team:
+Please contact [email protected] to coordinate your date and receive permission to use the OpenStack Day name and logo.
+You will have access to the following marketing assets and help from our team:

-- The OpenStack events team is also happy to help and provide guidance along the way!
-We may be able to send OpenStack schwag, collateral and signage, or help you secure speakers and content.
+- The OpenStack events team is happy to help and provide guidance along the way!

 Thanks for your help building the OpenStack community!